boyter/scc/README.md

 Generally though the complexity there is to help estimate between projects written in the same language, or for finding the most complex file in a project `scc --by-file -s complexity` which can be useful when you are estimating on how hard something is to maintain, or when looking for those files that should probably be refactored.

+As for how it works.

+It's my own definition, but tries to be an approximation of cyclomatic complexity https://en.wikipedia.org/wiki/Cyclomatic_complexity although done only on a file level.

+The reason it's an approximation is that it's calculated almost for free from a CPU point of view (since its a cheap lookup when counting), whereas a real cyclomatic complexity count would need to parse the code.
+It gives a reasonable guess in practice though even if it fails to identify recursive methods.
+The goal was never for it to be exact sorry.

+In short when scc is looking through what it has identified as code if it notices what are usually branch conditions it will increment a counter.

+The conditions it looks for are compiled into the code and you can get an idea for them by looking at the JSON inside the repository.
+See https://github.com/boyter/scc/blob/master/languages.json#L3524 for an example of what it's looking at for a file that's Java.

+The increment happens for each of the matching conditions and produces the number you see.

 ### COCOMO

 The COCOMO statistics displayed at the bottom of any command line run can be configured as needed.